Acts 29 Network: Character

 Acts 29 is a global family of church planting churches that originated in North America and now has representation in Europe, Australia and New Zealand, Latin and South America, Africa, and Asia.

 Acts 29 has been described as part of the emerging church.
-However, Darrin Patrick, Former Vice President of Acts 29 has pointed out "bad things" in the emerging church such as "the fascination with deconstructing almost everything while building almost nothing," and "ugly things" such as "conversing about God's Word [the Bible] to the neglect of obeying it, deviating from historical orthodoxy and the lack of clarity regarding issues of theology and sexuality."
+However, Darrin Patrick, former vice president of Acts 29 has pointed out "bad things" in the emerging church such as "the fascination with deconstructing almost everything while building almost nothing", and "ugly things" such as "conversing about God's Word [the Bible] to the neglect of obeying it, deviating from historical orthodoxy and the lack of clarity regarding issues of theology and sexuality."

-Four Values of Acts 29

-In 2012, Matt Chandler became the President of Acts 29 and outlined four values for the future of Acts 29.
-As he states, "these aren't complex and seem to me to be no-brainers, even though it might take years before some of them are a reality.
-I will be and am currently putting my efforts and influence to work in these directions."